FHantke/brave-browser-wiki/Roadmap.md

 ### Q2 2020 [April - June]:

 * ☑️ Sync v2 (live on Desktop and Android 1.12; still working on iOS version)
-* Basic Android extension support for a subset of extension API and hand picked extensions (content scripts and background pages)
 * ✅ [Expanded Binance widget on the New Tab Page w/ Binance API for deposit, convert, buy](https://brave.com/binance-widget/)
 * ✅ Improvements to importer on Desktop (import extensions, bug fixes)
 * ✅ Speedreader (live on Desktop 1.12)